 Students graduating from this program will:

-- Students will understand social science research using analytical skills by demonstrating the ability to conduct historical and contemporary research using print and online resources.
+- Understand social science research using analytical skills by demonstrating the ability to conduct historical and contemporary research using print and online resources.

-- Students will understand how human values determine communication outcomes.
+- Understand how human values determine communication outcomes.
 Included in this understanding are cultural, political, legal and philosophical perspectives.

-- Students will demonstrate the ability to recognize his/her bias', identify argument fallacies and increase their objectivity to view their ideas from all sides of an issue.
+- Demonstrate the ability to recognize his/her bias', identify argument fallacies and increase their objectivity to view their ideas from all sides of an issue.

-- Students will demonstrate that they can communicate effectively in oral, written, and/or visual styles; as well as establish relationships with others based on respect and equality.
+- Demonstrate that they can communicate effectively in oral, written, and/or visual styles; as well as establish relationships with others based on respect and equality.
 This includes supportiveness, empathy, collaboration, and conflict management in personal and professional behaviors.

-- Students will develop reasoned and supported arguments in a logical progression with both requisite competence and grammatical precision.
+- Develop reasoned and supported arguments in a logical progression with both requisite competence and grammatical precision.

 Core Program Requirements